revaturelabs/interviewquestions/Java.md

 <blockquote>

-An object is an instance of class.
-It represents an real-world entity which have properties and behaviour specified by the class.
-An object is creted from class using `new` keyword.
-Each object have it's own unique identity and behaviour.
-Objects are the main block of object oriented programming.
+An object is an instance of a class.
+It represents a real-world entity that has properties and behavior specified by the class.
+An object is created from a class using the `new` keyword.
+Each object has its own unique identity, state, and behavior.
+The state represents the data contained in the object, while the methods define the actions that can be performed on that state.
+Objects are the main building block of object-oriented programming.

 </blockquote>